 Funds from operations can be calculated either in the account format or statement format.
 If it is presented in the form of an account, an adjusted profit and loss account is prepared.

 The account starts with the opening balance of profit on the credit side and ends with the closing balance of profit on the debit side.
 If there is a loss, the opening balance appears on the debit side and the closing balance of loss appears on the credit side.

 All non-operating expenses are shown on the debit side and all non-operating incomes are shown on the credit side.
 If the debit side is more than the credit side, the difference is referred to as funds from operation.

 On the contrary, if the credit side is greater than the debit side, the difference is called funds lost in operation.
 The format of the adjusted profit and loss account is shown as follows:

 Profit and Loss (P/L) Adjustment Account

-Note: Either funds from operations or funds lost in operations (any one item) will appear in the statement.
-Similarly, for opening and closing balances of profit and loss account (profit or loss).
+Note: Either the funds from operations or the funds lost in operations will appear in the statement.
+This is also the case for opening and closing balances of the profit and loss account (profit or loss).

 Statement Showing Funds from Operations

-From the following balances extracted from the books of Goods going Ltd. prepare funds from operations for the year 2020 in the account format as well as statement format:
+From the following balances extracted from the books of Goods Going Ltd., calculate funds from operations for 2020 using both account format and statement format.